Target level of study

 History of construction and contemporary architecture

-Challenges and specificities of timber construction operations:
+Challenges and specificities of wood construction projects:

-- Operation: hygro-thermal performance, comfort and well-being, etc.
+- Operation: hygrothermal performance, comfort and well-being, etc.

-- Longevity and end-of-life: life cycle analyses of buildings, recyclability, re-use.
+- Longevity and end of life: life cycle analyses of buildings, recyclability, reuse.

 Uses of industrial wood:

-Wood materials for packaging (pallets, crates, tanks, etc.)
+Wooden packaging materials (pallets, crates, tubs, etc.)

 Wood materials in thermal insulation (loose, semi-rigid, rigid, etc.).